teamradish/TRTwitchPlaysBot/Wiki/Coding-Information.md

 # Coding Information
 This document serves to highlight important information regarding TRBot development.

+We are on Matrix at [#TRBot-Dev:matrix.org](https://matrix.to/#/!hTfcbsKMAuenQAetQm:matrix.org?via=matrix.org).
+Feel free to ask any questions or discuss development there!

+We also have an additional remote respository on Codeberg at: https://codeberg.org/kimimaru/TRBot.git

 # Data-Related
 - Most data-related code can be found in the `TRBot.Data` project.
 - **Always** open a new database context with `DatabaseManager.OpenContext()` or `DatabaseManager.OpenCloseContext(DBContextAction<BotDBContext> dbContextAction)`.
 These methods use the correct path for the database and are consistent. **Do not instantiate a `BotDBContext` manually!** I'll repeat it as many times as it takes!